Collared peccary

-The collared peccary (Dicotyles tajacu) is a species of artiodactyl (even-toed) mammal in the family Tayassuidae found in North, Central, and South America.
+The collared peccary (Dicotyles tajacu) is a peccary, a species of artiodactyl (even-toed) mammal in the family Tayassuidae.
 It is the only member of the genus Dicotyles.
-They are commonly referred to as javelina, saíno, or báquiro, although these terms are also used to describe other species in the family.
+They are commonly referred to as javelina, saíno, taitetu, or báquiro, although these terms are also used to describe other species in the family.
 The species is also known as the musk hog.
 In Trinidad, it is colloquially known as quenk.